'Siri, does my baby have an ear infection?' An app does medical diagnosis

 Ear infections are a common ailment in children that can cause a buildup of fluid in the middle ear, resulting in pain and fever.
 Using a smartphone and a piece of paper rolled into a cone, parents may soon be able to test their children for ear infections before making a decision about whether to head to the hospital.

-"I think it'll have a major impact in hopefully reducing the amount of urgent care visits for ear infections," said Sharat Raju in conversation with Quirks & Quarks host, Bob McDonald.
-Dr. Raju is a resident in head and neck surgery at the University of Washington in Seattle, and helped develop the app.
+"I think it'll have a major impact in hopefully reducing the amount of urgent care visits for ear infections," Dr. Sharat Raju told Quirks & Quarks host Bob McDonald.
+Raju is a resident in head and neck surgery at the University of Washington in Seattle, and helped develop the app.

 Looking or listening for ear infections

 Doctors traditionally diagnose ear infections by looking at the eardrum to try to detect the presence of fluid.
-However, Dr. Raju explains that some middle ear fluid is thin and translucent making it difficult to diagnose an ear infection visually.
+However, Raju explains that some middle ear fluid is thin and translucent, making it difficult to diagnose an ear infection visually.

 New methods of detecting ear infections assess the mobility of the eardrum.
 If there is fluid behind the eardrum, it will not move as well as a healthy eardrum.